ExperiencersInternational/tvsetup/readme.md

 ## Compatibility

-**I need to rewrite this all eventually, I'll probably be putting some guides on the wiki out for compatibility eventually.**

-This service is fully based around the TVirl app for Android TV, it works with all of the features in here perfectly.
-You should steer away from the IPTV smarters pro app for mobile (in fact, plain old VLC is probably better), EPG doesn't work as far as I can see with no subscription, channels don't scan properly and some don't play properly.

-In order to get correct channel ordering, make sure tvg-chno is used for channel ordering.
+This should work with most applications, but some may be unable to play certain channels correctly (particularly ones using the MPD format).
+To set it up, follow the guides on the wiki.

 ## Channels

 Not bothering to write down everything, but this allows easy access to most popular channels.
 Most TV channels broadcast in 25fps apart from Ideal World.

-**EDIT: Some of these channels may have been removed, and I haven't gone and removed them from the list below.
-STV has replaced ITV1, same with the +1 stream.**
+**EDIT: Some of these channels may have been removed, and I haven't gone and removed them from the list below.**

 ### TV